 - How many purchases would a customer have to make before your business makes up its acquisition spend?

 - What percentage of your customer lifetime value is eaten up by acquisition costs?

 Speaking of CLV...

 The best rewards programs consider your customer lifetime value

 Customer lifetime value (CLV for short), is a measure of how much money a customer will bring your brand over the entire period of time that they shop with you.
 As you might have guessed, brands with a high CLV are naturally better off than brands with lower lifetime values.
 That being said, there is still room for a rewards program to help both groups improve.

 For brands with low customer lifetime values, a points program is a great way to improve CLV quickly.
-Without getting into the details of how to calculate your CLV, it’s important to know that increasing your purchase frequency and your average order value are the two fastest ways to increase your customer lifetime value.
+You can calculate your brand’s CLV using the formula above, but it’s important to remember that increasing your purchase frequency (PF) and your average order value (AOV) are the two fastest ways to increase your customer lifetime value.
 A points program increases purchase frequency by giving customers points every time they shop with you, which will keep them coming back more often.

 Points programs also increase AOV by giving customers a reason to toss another item into their carts.
 By allowing shoppers to earn points on every dollar spent, a points program can help increase your CLV and make your brand more profitable as a result!